Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/04/jquery-and-typescript-we-have-a-big-problem-with-jquery-d-ts.md

 ---
 layout: src/layouts/Default.astro
+title: JQuery and TypeScript - We Have a big problem with jquery.d.ts
 navMenu: false
-title: 'JQuery and TypeScript &#8211; We Have a big problem with jquery.d.ts'
 pubDate: 2020-04-27T07:00:34+01:00
 authors:
     - steve-fenton